simeoncstefanov/CinemaHub/README.md

 ## Search media
 The page for Movies or TV Shows is where you search them by Title, Keywords and Genre and sort them by Release Date, Popularity or Rating.
 Alternatively for quick access you can use the search bar at top of the menu.
+20000 movies and tv shows are seeded when you run the application for the first time from The Movie Database - https://www.themoviedb.org/

 ## Reviews and Ratings